Västergötland: Prehistory and middle ages

 There are many ancient remains in Västergötland.
 Among the most notable of these remains are the dolmens from the Funnelbeaker culture, in the Falköping area south of lake Vänern.
 Finnestorp, near Larv, was a weapons sacrificial site from the Iron Age.

-The population of Västergötland, the Geats appear in the writings of the Greek Ptolemaios (as Goutai), and they appear as Gautigoths in Jordanes' work in the 6th century.
-The province of Västergötland represents the heartland of Götaland, once an independent petty kingdom with a long line of Geatish kings.
+The population of Västergötland, the Geats, appear in the writings of the Greek Ptolemaios (as Goutai), and they appear as Gautigoths in Jordanes' work in the 6th century.
+The province of Västergötland represented the heartland of Götaland, once an independent petty kingdom with a long line of Geatish kings.
 These are mainly described in foreign sources (Frankish) and through legends.
 It is possible that Västergötland had the same king as the rest of Sweden at the time of the monk Ansgar's mission to Sweden in the 9th century, but both the date and nature of its inclusion into the Swedish kingdom is a matter of much debate.
 Some date it as early as the 6th century, based on the Swedish-Geatish wars in Beowulf epos; others date it as late as the 12th century.